 The Cultural Place Partnership is chaired by Leader of Bradford Council, Susan Hinchcliffe and the UK City of Culture bid will be initially chaired by Mary Dowson of Bradford Community Broadcasting.

-Detailed plans will be unveiled when the official bid is launched late September and the Cultural Place Partnership is now looking to appoint a UK City of Culture Bid Director and to set up a trust to manage the project.
+Detailed plans will be unveiled when the official bid is launched late September.
 The bid will also form part of the Council's plans for a new Cultural Strategy for the next decade (2020 to 2030) which will be announced later this year.

 Bradford joins a number of cities and areas competing for the title, with Lancashire, Luton, Medway, Southampton and Tees Valley already having announced their intentions to bid.
 The UK City of Culture status has had a transformational impact on previous host cities, securing millions of pounds of investment and acting as a catalyst for creative place-making and culture-led regeneration.